Danielle Saint Louis

 Director of Community and Youth Engagement

-Jozen Tamori Gibson (they, he, ze), a gender nonconforming, male bodied practitioner, began formal meditation practice in 2004 through Zen while living in Japan, joined by a Theravada practice in 2010.
+Jozen Tamori Gibson (they, he), began formal meditation practice in 2004 through Zen while living in Japan, joined by a Theravada practice in 2010.
 Currently, Jozen is the Director of Community and Youth Engagement with the Brooklyn Zen Center, is a member and peer facilitator for both the BZC People of Color sangha and the center’s male identified sangha engaged in Undoing Patriarchy and Unveiling the Sacred Masculine, and Program Director for the Awake Youth Project.

 “I would unite with anybody to do right and with nobody to do wrong”. – Frederick Douglass